Mike Hill (British politician)

 Michael Robert Hill (born 12 May 1963) is a former British Labour Party politician who served as Member of Parliament for Hartlepool from 2017 until his resignation in 2021.

 Early life

 Hill was born in Heywood in Lancashire in 1963.

 He attended Sutherland High School (which became Heywood Community High School in 1990).
-He has a degree in Drama and English Literature from the University of Lancaster.
+He has a degree in Drama and English Literature.

 Career

 Hill has worked in local authority libraries and as a trade union official.
 Until being elected to Parliament in 2017, he was the Political Officer for UNISON Northern Region and Vice Chair of Labour North.

 He was the unsuccessful Labour candidate for Richmond in North Yorkshire at the 2015 election, which has traditionally been a safe seat for the Conservatives.
 He came third behind the UKIP candidate.
 In 2017, upon the retirement of Labour MP Iain Wright, Hill was selected as Labour's candidate for Hartlepool, a Tees Valley seat the party had held for several decades.
 Hill had lived in the town of Hartlepool for nearly twenty years.
 He successfully retained the seat at the 2017 general election.

 Hill retained his seat at the 2019 general election.
 He later supported Keir Starmer in the 2020 Labour leadership election and Angela Rayner for the deputy leadership.